View Single Post

 A small inconvenience for your child can literally be the difference between life and death for mine.

 I do hope you never have to experience the fear of having a child with such a serious life threatening allergy in order to understand this all.
 Us parents of kids with allergies DO appreciate when the community is helping to look out for our children --- as you would be if it were your child.

 I totally agree, also.
 It's nothing like diabetes or other illnesses that I've heard people compare it to.
 I guess my issue is the lack of compassion people have nowadays.
 This is a CHILD we are talking about, ya know?

 Originally Posted by

 I heard about a school that makes every kid scrub their hands and rinse out their mouth every morning when they come to school and again after lunch because they have a child that is severely allergic to nuts.
 Can you imagine 30 Kindergartners or First Graders having to go scrub their hands and rinse their mouths, with a teacher's supervision, twice a day?
 How much time does that take away from learning?
 I feel horrible for those parents and kids, but at some point don't you have to do what is best for 29 kids and not 1?

 It is a tough issue, for sure.
 Like Jinnah said, they are coming up with more ways to help kids with allergies thru desensitization, etc. Maybe someday severe allergies will become a thing of the past!

 I think it will be a thing of the past, one day.
 Well, at least for children old enough to go through the desensitization (they have to be of school age).

-Jesus loving, SAHM to four children.
+Jesus loving, SAHM to five children.